Cherry Plaza Hotel, Part 1

 In Minnesota, publicity and negative public opinion was growing, but the Twins organization reported Orlando had no hotels other than the Cherry Plaza to accommodate the team.
 Discrimination complaints were filed within the Minnesota state government, yet none of the efforts were resulting in change.
 Fewer and fewer teams were segregating their players.
 In fact by spring of 1963, the Twins were one of only five teams left not integrated.

 The Sadler Hotel, where the black players stayed, was operated by Henry Sadler.
 Sadler had financial backing from Twins Owner Griffith in building a hotel to serve Orlando’s African-American community.
-Early Battey was one of the African-American players on the team during this time.
+Earl Battey was one of the African-American players on the team during this time.
 He spoke out to some degree about the need for integrated housing, but was aware an unintended consequence of integration was that African-American businesses could be hurt.
 Battey made a point to speak highly of local African-American businesses.
 He was quoted as saying that the need for integration was, “no reflection on Henry Sadler’s business.
 The Sadler has a good coffee shop and there are three or four good restaurants for Negroes in Orlando.”

 The public outrage in Minnesota peaked as 1964 Spring Training approached.
 The Twins by this time were the only team not providing their players with integrated accommodations.
 Future U.S. Vice President Walter Mondale was Minnesota Attorney General then and spoke out publicly at the team’s lack of progress.
 The NAACP began organizing a protest to be held at the team’s season opener.
 This was enough for the Twins to finally take action.